HIPRA

-HIPRA is a biotech pharmaceutical company headquartered in Amer, Catalonia, Spain focused on prevention for animal and human health, with a product base of vaccines and diagnostic services.
+HIPRA, formally Laboratorios Hipra S.A., is a biotech pharmaceutical company headquartered in Amer, Catalonia, Spain.
+Founded in 1971, it focuses on the development, manufacturing, and commercialization of biological products for animal and human health.

-HIPRA has an international presence in 40 countries with its own subsidiaries, 3 R&D centres and production plants located in Europe (Spain) and America (Brazil).

-In addition, its international distribution network maintains open distribution channels with more than 100 countries, covering all 5 continents.
+HIPRA has an international presence in 40 countries with its own subsidiaries, 3 research and development centres and 6 production sites located in Europe and America.
+It also maintains open distribution channels with more than 100 countries.